-Perdue PFAS problems persist, Johns Hopkins analysis says
+Perdue PFAS problems persist, analysis from John Hopkins professor says

 Salisbury, Md. – Last month, Perdue shared an update on its ongoing investigation into PFAS pollution out of its facility on Zion Church Road in Salisbury, stating the company they had identified the source of the contamination as a firefighting foam used in a former fire suppression system.

-However, a report out of Johns Hopkins said differently.
-An analysis from some environmental experts alleges that Perdue is focusing on a single source “while ignoring additional contamination across its 300-acre site that continue to threaten nearby drinking water.”
+However, an analysis from a Johns Hopkins professor on a report commissioned by Brockstedt Mandalas Federico, a law firm representing about 500 Salisbury residents in a class action suit against Perdue, said differently.
+The environmental expert commissioned by Brockstedt Mandalas Federico allege Perdue is focusing on a single source “while ignoring additional contamination across its 300-acre site that continue to threaten nearby drinking water.”

-“While replacing the AFFF system may stop one source, it leaves untouched the many other onsite areas scattered throughout Perdue’s 300-acre property that have potentially received PFAS contaminated materials,” said Dr. Carsten Prasse, an environmental chemist and professor at Johns Hopkins University.
+“While replacing the AFFF system may stop one source, it leaves untouched the many other onsite areas scattered throughout Perdue’s 300-acre property that have potentially received PFAS contaminated materials,” said Dr. Carsten Prasse on the report.
+Prasse is an environmental chemist and professor at Johns Hopkins University.
 “Not addressing the potential contamination of these sites may leach dangerous chemicals into groundwater flowing toward residential neighborhoods.”

 AFFF, or Aqueous Film Forming Foam, is a foam often used in fire suppression systems.